thybag/PJAX-Standalone/readme.md

 # PJAX-Standalone#

-A standalone implementation of push state AJAX, designed for use on non-jquery web pages.
+A standalone implementation of push state AJAX, designed for use on non-JQuery web pages.
 The design is loosely based on the original jquery implementation found at: https://github.com/defunkt/jquery-pjax

 This code is licensed under the MIT Licence.

-This code has not yet been properly cross browser tested.
+This code has been tested in Chrome, Firefox, Opera and IE7,8 and 9.
+PJAX is supported in Chrome, Firefox and Opera, while in IE the fallbacks operate as expected.

 ### Usage Instructions

-To add pjax to your page, you will need to include the pjax-standalone.js script in to the head.
+To add pjax to your page, you will need to include the pjax-standalone.js script in to the head of your document.

-Once done, pjax can be setup in 3 ways.
+Once done, PJAX can be setup in 3 ways.

 #### Option 1
-Give all links a data-pjax attribute specifing where to place loaded content:
+Give all links a data-pjax attribute specifing where to place the content that gets loaded.:

     <a href='page1.php' data-pjax='content'>Page 1</a>